chuck650/brightspace-cli/README.md

 ### Math Support

-The tool supports LaTeX math expressions, which are automaticallybrightspace-cli converted to MathML for QTI compatibility.
+The tool supports LaTeX math expressions, which are automatically `brightspace-cli` converted to MathML for QTI compatibility.

 -   **Inline Math**: Wrap your LaTeX in single dollar signs `$ ... $`.
 -   **Block Math**: Wrap your LaTeX in double dollar signs `$$ ... $$`.